SluskyLab/MAHOMES-II/FeatureCalculations/README.md

 ## System requirements
-Feature calculations also require using Rosetta, FindGeo, and bluues which we run using Python 2.7 with CentOS 7 (or red hat now?).
+Feature calculations also require using Rosetta, FindGeo, and bluues which we run using Python 3.8 and 2.7 on RHEL 8 operating system.

 ## set-up guide
 ### Successfuly install the following third party software tools: